North Mackay

 Is the North Mackay area keeping up with housing demand?

 With the population expected to increase by 428 people by 2041, around 214 new dwellings will be necessary.
-Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
-This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.
+Recent approval levels may be insufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+This indicates potential housing shortages if current approval trends continue.

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, North Mackay's approval levels have been significantly above the yearly average of 9, indicating strong recent growth in development activity.
+Looking at development activity over the past five years, North Mackay's approval levels have been slightly above the yearly average of 9, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth?